 If you’re a streaming fanatic, ExpressVPN can get you access to Netflix, iPlayer, Hulu, Amazon Prime video and plenty more, as well as allowing you to watch live TV and sports from abroad – and its reliably quick connection speeds will get you streaming in HD, too.

 OK, ExpressVPN’s free trial isn’t truly a free trial – you have to pay to get access – but if you want to try our top-rated VPN on for size, it’s worth it.
-If it doesn’t fit, then just contact the super-helpful support to terminate the contract within 30 days and you’ll get every penny of your money back.
+If it doesn’t fit, then just contact the super-helpful support team to terminate the contract within 30 days and you’ll get every penny of your money back – no matter how much you've used it.

-While it’s priced like a premium product, it’s got the credentials to match, so if you’re looking for a VPN with a free trial, we’d have a go with ExpressVPN first – there’s no risk, and you might discover you like the way it performs more than you expected.
+While it’s priced like a premium product, it’s got the credentials to match, so if you’re looking for a VPN with a free trial, we’d recommend going with ExpressVPN first – there’s no risk, and you might discover you like the way it performs more than you expected.

-Tom’s Guide readers can get three months free with ExpressVPN’s one-year plan which gives 15 months for the price of 12.
-Combined with that 30-day guarantee, this offers great value for what we reckon is the best VPN on the market today.
+(opens in new tab)Tom’s Guide readers can get three months free with ExpressVPN’s one-year plan which gives 15 months for the price of 12.
+Combined with that 30-day guarantee, this offers great value for what we reckon is the very best provider on the market today.

-In our Surfshark review we found that it offers what could be the best-value VPN service around – at less than $2.50 a month it undercuts pretty much all the competition while retaining great functionality.
+In our hands-on Surfshark review we found that it offers a seriously tempting cheap VPN option – at less than $2.50 a month it undercuts pretty much all the competition while retaining great functionality.
 However, if you’re not sold on signing up for a whole two years to get that price, Surfshark also offers a seven-day VPN free trial.

 There’s a bit of faffing about to get it, but when signing up for a plan on mobile you’re able to start a free trial with no payment for seven days.
 Then, with the logins created on your phone, you’ll be able to use the VPN on your desktop.
 What’s more, VPN usage is unlimited in that period, so you can genuinely get a feel for how Surfshark works.